Steven-Grevera/ENC4265/manual.md

 *Figure 208: Image of Hanging Men pests in their respective trap room.
 Image Taken By: Steven Grevera*

-Hanging Man Magatama Trap Room’s contain many Hanging Men trap pests which when touched will start to flail around and cause issues for your character and deal damage as well as create loud noises that could attract apparitions.
+Hanging Man Magatama  Trap Room contains many Hanging Men trap pests, which, when touched will start to flail around and cause issues for your character and deal damage as well as create loud noises that could attract apparitions.
 The key to these rooms is to carefully try and traverse them or run through them and trigger a few at a time.
-Once they are triggered, waiting for them to untrigger and then that area will remain safe while others could be triggered later.
+Once they are triggered, wait for them to untrigger and then that area will remain safe while others could be triggered later.

 These rooms can be major drains on your health and should be very carefully treated as they will drain your health fast if not treated with respect and care.

 ## Cocoon Moth Trap Room
 ![image](https://github.com/user-attachments/assets/ed2bc3c5-9d31-46c2-986d-02cb2fdfa5dc)
 *Figure 209: Image of humans that have been cocooned up in the Cocoon Moth trap room.
 Image Taken By: Steven Grevera*

 Cocoon Moth’s guard this room and the Magatama within.
-The only way to obtain it is to take the damage of the room, or to use a fire cracker to scatter the moths, or to use a a star hour glass to freeze time and no damage and run out before it’s time runs out.
+The only way to obtain it is to take the damage of the room or to use a firecracker to scatter the moths, or to use a a star hourglass to freeze time and no damage and run out before its time runs out.

 ![image](https://github.com/user-attachments/assets/b029d616-fdef-47bd-b2be-0a528b016b68)
 *Figure 210: Image of cocoon Moths in their trap room fluttering about.
 Image Taken By: Steven Grevera*